New to Worship?

 We love to have you and your wee one in the sanctuary throughout the service but, if you feel you or your baby or toddler would feel more comfortable where they could move about our brightly decorated, well-equipped nursery is straight ahead.

 There is a window into the sanctuary and a speaker so that you may hear the service as your little one plays.
-There is a play pen with clean blankets for sleepy little ones.

 We are Nursing Mom Friendly.
 There is a comfy chair in the nursery for you.
 If you would like to drink a glass of water, there are glasses in the upper shelf in the mini kitchen in the Upper Hall.